Killing of Abu Sayed: Activism

-Death and legacy
+Death

 On 16 July, between 2:30 and 3:00 pm, quota reform protesters and police clashed in front of Begum Rokeya University.
 Police fired tear gas and baton-charged to disperse protesting students.
 Most of the students left while Abu Sayed remained.
 The police were firing rubber bullets from the opposite direction.
 Abu Sayed was subsequently shot four times by a police officer.
 He died before being taken to hospital at 3:05 pm (BST).

+Homages

 Later on 28 October 2024, the Begum Rokeya University authorities temporarily suspended two teachers and seven staff members in connection with their involvement in the killing of Abu Sayed.

 Poet Shahidullah Faraji honored Abu Sayed by composing the poem বীর আবু সাঈদ (lit.
 'Valiant Abu Sayed'), in which he hailed Abu Sayed as the "hero of the generation."
 In tribute to his legacy, the Rangpur Park intersection was renamed "Shaheed Abu Sayed Chatwar" by students in his honor.
+(Note: Attributed to multiple sources:)